roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Authorization management/Authorization overview.md

 If a RAM user requires permissions to manage Kubernetes resources in a specified cluster, you must go to the Authorizations page of the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com) console and grant the RAM user resource-level permissions, such as the permissions to view information about pods and nodes.

 You can assign the following predefined roles to a RAM user.
-For more information, see [Assign RBAC roles to a RAM user](/intl.en-US/User Guide for Kubernetes Clusters/Authorization management/Assign RBAC roles to a RAM user.md).
+For more information, see [Assign RBAC roles to RAM users](/intl.en-US/User Guide for Kubernetes Clusters/Authorization management/Assign RBAC roles to RAM users.md).

 |Role|RBAC permissions on cluster resources|
 |----|-------------------------------------|